 Every year I attend Litmus Live to learn what other email marketers are doing and to apply those learnings to Blueport’s email marketing programs for our retailers.
 I always leave surprised by how much I learn in such a short amount of time – the content, speakers, and takeaways get better and better each year.

-The past couple years I’ve walked away from the event knowing this: email is a challenging channel for digital marketers with shopping behaviors and trends changing rapidly.
+The past couple of years, I’ve walked away from the event knowing this: email is a challenging channel for digital marketers with shopping behaviors and trends changing rapidly.
 Here at Blueport, we produce a lot of emails per day for a number of different furniture retail clients.
-To keep up, we continuously strive to improve upon our email marketing tactics with frequent reevaluations to our email process and strategy.
+To keep up, we continuously strive to improve upon our email marketing tactics with frequent reevaluations of our email process and strategy.

 To help furniture retailers avoid falling into a rut of sending ineffective or irrelevant emails, I’ve brought back three tips on how to take your emails to the next level:

 As an omnichannel furniture retailer, there are many parts of your business to think about on a daily basis.
 With the variety of channels available to reach shoppers, it’s easy for email to become an afterthought.

 But in today’s omnichannel era, in which both ecommerce and stores play an integral role in converting shoppers, retailers need to engage shoppers throughout each touch-point of the entire shopping journey.
 Email, a critical channel of the shopping journey, deserves its own cohesive strategy to engage shoppers no matter the stage of the funnel they are in.
 To do this, you need a team of email marketers and designers working off an email strategy separate, but supportive of your website and other marketing channels.